 In short, anyone can develop a mental illness, no matter how healthy or strong-willed they may believe they are or what their life circumstances may be.

-Mental Illness Myth #2: You can get better if you just put your mind to it.
+Mental Health Myth #2: You can get better if you just put your mind to it.

 A positive attitude is always a good thing, but many individuals struggling with mental illness may need multiple types of support or treatment.
-You can’t just talk yourself out of mental illness.
+One of the myths about mental health is you can just talk yourself out of mental illness – you can’t.

 “Friends may say things like, ‘I got through a rough time by reaching out to my family or my church — and that’s how you should get through it too,’” says Smedley.
 But even though friends and faith leaders can offer positive support and encouragement, “sometimes that’s just not enough,” she says.